 If you absolutely must use Excel to store sensitive information, then it is always better to use the latest version of Excel.
 It is easy to crack the password in the older versions of Excel.
 In addition to password protecting your Excel file, you can secure it further by encrypting the entire file.
 This will safeguard your document if it is stolen from your computer.
+Encrypt an Excel file with a password so that it requires a password to open it.

 In this tutorial, I will show you the steps to protect your file with a password.